 All these things are small, easy to implement and seem minuscule on there own.
 Multiplied together and they make a huge difference to general health and recovery which over many months has made me a better runner.

-Apologies if you expected that secret plan, or magical session.
+Apologies if you expected that secret plan, or magical session on how to run a faster 10K.
 There are plenty you can find online and you probably already have.
 For me the steps above will go much further than a secret session of sprints and moneghetti’s.
 Until you stop training as you would race, become consistent, work on strength and understand how to build up your training the greatest plan and sessions on earth are in vein.

 These are the key, core foundations, not the plan itself.
 The plan and specific sessions come after you have made the change and committed yourself to been better.
 Anyone can search out the best sessions, or pay for the professional 12 week plan…its in consistency, commitment and patience that the real magic happens, these are the hardest disciplines to master.